cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Finally, there might be some caching on various levels of the used infrastructure.
 To break caching on corporate proxy level, request a dedicated resource like the index page: `http:<LoadBalancer IP>/index.html`.

-The structure of a deplyoment can be found in the API documentation.
+The structure of a deployment can be found in the API documentation.
 Go to [API reference](https://kubernetes.io/docs/reference/) and choose the corresponding version (usually the training features a cluster with the latest or 2nd latest version).
 Within the API docs select the "Deployment".

 Alternatively use `kubectl explain service`.
 To get detailed information about a field within the pod use its "path" like this: `kubectl explain deployment.spec.ports`.